aswathyseb/markerdb/README.md

 **Synonyms file**

-Additionally, a csv synonyms file with alternative names for the marker genes is also required.
+The tool additionally requires a csv synonyms file with alternative names for the marker genes.
 This file is provided in this repository.
 Users can also specify it from the commandline as

     markerdb create -m COI -t taxa.txt -b blastdb/demo -s synonyms.csv